 Which helps slow it down for landing, and since I'm able to program up to 5 different modes, I'm using three, so I can use 45%, 15% and no flaperons.
 (The 15% is good for adding lift in light winds and allow for a little more control on the final approach of the landings.)
 Oh yeah, I also mix in a little elevator mix into the flaperons.

-I've got a switch set-up for the ailerons and rudder mix option.
+I've got a mix set for the ailerons and rudder.
 Even assigned a toggle switch for the option of two differential rates for nice looking turns.

 I also assigned a couple toggles for duel rates and expos for my elevator and ailerons.

 While I was over in Australia, took up slope gliding with RC radio planes, a hobby I always wanted to do.
 It is more of a hobby and sport combined if you ask me.
 The hobby part if it is that you have to be some sort of a engineer and craftsman when assembling the kit and it's the fine details of craftsmanship and engineering that a pilot can sense when flying these planes.

 And for a beginner: once you have it together you have to be coordinated enough to actually fly the thing.
 Also the sport part of the deal is ;- if you don't do